recolic/microsoft-intune-archlinux/README.md

 This is not the root cause.
 ArchLinux has the same error message, and everything works. `journalctl -xe` shows no error message at all.

 I resolved this problem by setting correct `/etc/os-release` file.

+- intune-portal says not compliant: Upgrade to a supported distributions...

+Run `journalctl | grep intune-agent | grep Reporting` to check what is intune-agent telling intune-portal.
+If you already updated `/etc/os-release` but intune-portal is not updated, please run `systemctl enable --user --now intune-agent.timer` manually.

 ## Tested on